Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare more auto and business loan providers

 Capital One has a a select number of loan options to cover basic business needs and personal car purchases.
-While you won’t be able to take out a personal or home loan through your Capital One account, the low interest rates and fixed terms available for its other loan options makes Capital One a competitive lender in the markets it chooses to work in.
+While you won’t be able to take out a personal loan, student loan or mortgage through Capital One, the low interest rates and fixed terms available for its other loan options still make it a competitive lender.